StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 Ensure that your Manifest file has been transfered to MSI by performing and ```ls``` command on the **'16s_Tutorial_Analysis'** directory.

 ## Step 5: Trim Primers and Visualize Sequences
+⚠️ _NOTE: Some of the following commands may require using Slurm job scripts like [this](https://github.com/StephRut/MSI-QIIME2-Pipeline-Tutorial/blob/main/Batch%20Script.md)._

 Load QIIME2 in the directory you are working in.
 ```shell